-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in cauliflower recall lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in cauliflower recall lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 Again, if you were diagnosed with salmonella food poisoning after eating recalled cauliflower, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit and our lawyers can help.